OeufsDePie/FAQt/README.md

 Here, the milestones do not have any due date and play the role of global categories of issues.
 At the beginning, there will have 3 milestones :

-* Qt : for generic issues about Qt
 * QML : specific to the QML langage
 * PyQt : specific to the PyQt library
+* Python : python related issues

 ## Tags